fledge-iot/fledge-filter-python35/docs/index.rst

   -  Edge devices may also not have large, high performance storage available, resulting in performance issues for Fledge or failure due to lack of space.

-  - Fledge is designed to be managed solely via the Fledge API and applications that use that API.
+  - Fledge is designed to be managed solely via the Fledge API and applications that use the API.
 There is no facility within that API to manage arbitrary files within the filesystem.

 It is common to make use of files during development of a script to write information to in order to aid development and debugging, however this should be removed, along with associated imports of packages required to perform the file IO, when a filter is put into production.